Techstrat/Predictive-Text/README.md

 ## Merge n-grams

 Merge the n-grams from the 3 source files into 5 files.
-Each line in the n-gram files countatina a column of n words with a second column listing their frequency.
+Each line in the n-gram files countains a column of n words with a second column listing their frequency.

 oneGrams.csv, twoGrams.csv, threeGrams.csv, fourGrams.csv, fiveGrams.csv